Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/04-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-Proper style and accessibility standards dictate that you should always include the **alternative text attribute**.
-The key for this is simply `alt=""`.
-The value in the double quotes should describe the image.
-This description is used by screen readers for those who are visually impaired.

 <div class="panel panel-success">
   <div class="progress" style="margin-bottom: 0; border-bottom-left-radius: 0; border-bottom-right-radius: 0;">